Bee-autiful: Bee Facts

 Eat organic

 Many inorganic food crops are grown using pesticides suspected to harm bees, such as neonicotinoid and systemic pesticides.
 Try growing your own fruits and vegetables at home; this makes eating organic a much more affordable option.
 And if growing your own produce isn't for you, eating organically grown produce ensures that you aren't supporting the use of harmful pesticides.
 If you only select a few organic items at the grocery store, choose those that are pollinated by bees and other pollinators.
 Some examples of these include apples, pears, courgettes, tomatoes, berries, and almonds.
-The Whistler Farmers' Market opens for the season on May 21st and is great place to find fresh, local, organically grown produce.

 Try using natural methods of pest control